ProDemos/pds/docs/Development.md

 This leaves room for some icons to stick out a bit while still being in scale.

+To find new icons, try https://lucide.dev.
+It's open source and aligns with ProDemos' design.

 ## Sass

 A few notes on the use of the Sass-files when adding styles